-where $\rho (x,t)$ is the ensemble distribution in phase space and $\phi_{\mathit{\Delta} t} (x,x',t)$ is the probability density to obtain that, in macroscopic observation, the system with initial value $x'$ in phase space at time $t$ is found at state $x$ after time collapse $\frac{\mathit{\Delta} t}{2}$, and $\mathit{\Delta} t$ is the maximum value of the time interval for which any macroscopic thermodynamic variables increase linearly.
-Also, we analyze the formal structure of thermodynamic relation in non-equilibrium thermodynamic process.
+where $\rho (x,t)$ is the ensemble distribution in phase space and $\phi_{\mathit{\Delta} t} (x,x',t)$ is the probability density to obtain that, in macroscopic observation, the system with initial value $x'$ in phase space at time $t$ is found at state $x$ after time elapse $\frac{\mathit{\Delta} t}{2}$, and $\mathit{\Delta} t$ is the maximum value of the time interval for which any macroscopic thermodynamic variables increase linearly.
+Also, we analyze the formal structure of thermodynamic relation in non-equilibrium thermodynamic processes.